 In the United States, our companies may make corporate political contributions where permitted by law and company policy.
 In addition, since 1978 our companies’ political action committees (PACs), which now include AltriaPAC and Ste.
 Michelle Wine Estates PAC, have enabled employees and shareholders to pool their political contributions to support candidates who understand the legislative and regulatory issues important to our companies.

 Since 2007, Altria has disclosed on this website information regarding political contributions made by each of its companies and its PACs.
-Altria discloses all PAC and corporate political contributions made to candidates, political parties, PACs, caucus committees, independent expenditure committees (also known as “Super PACs”), entities organized under section 527 of the Internal Revenue Code (also known as “527 organizations”) and ballot measure committees in the U.S. Altria also will disclose if any of Altria’s companies make direct independent expenditures supporting or opposing candidates or political parties.
+Twice a year, Altria discloses all PAC and corporate political contributions made to candidates, political parties, PACs, caucus committees, independent expenditure committees (also known as “Super PACs”), entities organized under section 527 of the Internal Revenue Code (also known as “527 organizations”) and ballot measure committees in the U.S. Altria also will disclose if any of Altria’s companies make direct independent expenditures supporting or opposing candidates or political parties.

 State Legislative Activity

 Each year, Altria Client Services, on behalf of Altria’s companies, files more than 400 reports disclosing its state-level lobbying activities and expenses.

 View the companies' state lobbying activity by accessing the government databases that contain the company’s lobbying reports.